 Initially thread vanos 9 mounting bolts, 5 upper and 4 lower.

-Note: Upper right and left end bolts are long.
-Right bolt is fully threaded and left bolt is partially threaded.
+Note: The upper right and left end bolts are long.
+Additionally, the right bolt is fully threaded, while the left bolt is partially threaded.
+Furthermore, the lower second bolt from the right is used to mount the Vanos ground wire.

 Caution: This is a critical step.
 If vanos oil pump is not correctly aligned with exhaust camshaft drive damage can occur.
 Tighten bolts evenly and note any resistance to bolt tightening and vanos insertion.
 If bolts are tighter on exhaust side and vanos is not inserting, stop.
-Remove vanos from engine head and repeat procedure for vanos oil pump alignment.
+Remove the Vanos from the engine head and then repeat the procedure for aligning the Vanos oil pump.

 Fully tighten vanos 9 mounting bolts, 8 Nm (6 ft-lb) (5mm hex bit socket 3/8″ / 3/8″ torque wrench).